jesseyuen/portfolio-2021/src/projects/subscribe-to-the-guradian.md

 ---
 layout: layouts/project.njk
 title: Subscribe to The Guardian
-blurb: Leading the redesign of The Guardians online subscription journey.
+blurb: Adventures in leading the redesign of The Guardians online subscription journey.
 permalink: /projects/subscribe/index.html
 roles:
   - itemText: UX design